tomByrer/covid19-crude-death-rate-data/README.md

 [Charting](https://raw.githack.com/tomByrer/covid19-crude-death-rate-data/master/covid19-cdr.html) to help research which countries have the most deaths via population ratio, expressed in 'per 100,000 people'.
 Final output is sorted by CDR and positive tests.

+## Note: All COVID19 stats are inaccurate, only use for approximation

+1. China stopped reporting all numbers a few months in.
+2. There is no standard in methods, machines, or even levels between the same methods & machines.
+A positive or negitive level is surprising arbitrary, which may be dictated by local or national govenernments, but not nation-wide in USA & certainly not global standard.
+3. Sometimes level governance is changed after a few months, but old data may not be updated.
+Again more arbitrary numbers.
+4. Seems to be rare that the testers are tested?...

+Since the US "Covid Tracking Project" has shut down & the above points, I will unlikely update this, unless I need fresh data for a discussion.

 ## Instructions

 You can view the results of my last run in the [`covid19-cdr.html` chart](https://raw.githack.com/tomByrer/covid19-crude-death-rate-data/master/covid19-cdr.html) and [`covid19-cdr.json` data](https://raw.githubusercontent.com/tomByrer/covid19-crude-death-rate-data/master/covid19-cdr.json) files directly.